top of page

 The ship lurched to the left.

 A bulge from the water appeared from the bow of the ship.
-It was going straight and following the lights.
-The Nightie was shrouded in darkness.
+It continued straight and followed the lights.
+Darkness shrouded the Nightie.

-A bolt of electricity shot from her wand, hitting dead on, causing a massive geysers to shoot up from the water upon impact.
-She fired several more bolts as the Nightie continued to retreat.
+A bolt of electricity shot from her wand, hitting dead on, causing a massive geyser to shoot up from the water upon impact.
+She fired three more bolts.
+The Nightie continued to retreat.
 Water sprayed the entire bow of the ship.

-Several heartbeats of silence pasted.
+Several heartbeats of silence passed.
 The waters calmed.
 Nothing stirred on the lake.
-My-re shook the water from her short black hair and licked it from her lips.
+My‑re used her hands to squeeze the excess water from her short black hair and licked it from her lips.

-Wet, cold, and exhausted, My-re moved through the throng of the elite tower guards from Primus to the aft of the ship.
+Wet, cold, and exhausted, My‑re moved through the crowd of the elite tower guards from Primus to the aft of the ship.

-“Lord Protector,” came a solitary voice from the crowd.
+“Lord Protector,” came a solitary voice from the crowd as My‑re passed.

-More acknowledgements for My-re followed.
-Darien came forward, nodded his head in approval, smiled, and patted her shoulder.
-“We’ll done.”
+More acknowledgments for My‑re followed.
+Darien came forward, nodded his head in approval, smiled, and gripped her shoulder.
+“Well done.
+Lord Protector.”

-“My-re, your orders?”
-Ssskah said, as the captain listened on.
+“My‑re, your orders?”
+Ssskah said as the captain listened.

 “Get the remaining oars going and start bailing water from the ship.
 Captain Phetmolge, take us home.”